 Here are some ways you can help:

-Teach coping skills after your child has taken a dose of medication.
-Learning is more likely to occur at such times.
+Teach coping skills after your child has taken a dose of medicine.
+Learning is more likely to happen at such times.

 Praise your child’s success.
 Offer a smile and a hug, a positive comment, or a small reward.